jbgaela/Coffee-shop-backend/README.md

 # Coffee-shop-backend
-Coffee shop backend mini project
+Coffee shop backend mini project made with NodeJS and MongoDB for database